 How to Improve Your Gut Health

-In additional to eating a healthy and balanced diet, and exercising regularly, most experts recommend taking a probiotic.
+In addition to eating a healthy and balanced diet and exercising regularly, like with the Aaptiv fitness app, most experts recommend taking a probiotic.
 “As more specifics are learned about which probiotic strains affect which conditions, the more we can customize our recommendations to each individual.
 But for now, it may be wise for many of us to be taking a daily probiotic supplement—certainly for anyone interested in improving their digestion, boosting immunity, or improving mood,” says Antonucci.